usersina/react-async-typewriter/README.md

 - See the [TextExample](./sites/example/src/components/TextExample.tsx) for an endpoint example.
 - Also see the [express server](./sites/server/index.mjs) used to test a streaming endpoint.

-### Advanced Usage
+### Json Streaming

-If the stream returns a custom json, we can further type it per sub-chunk.
+If the stream returns a json response, we can further parse and type the chunks.
-Additionally, sub-chunking is done based on specific regular expressions that should be provided.

 Here's an example: